Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 In

-likely to become standing committees meeting on other schedules should be
+and other groups likely to become standing committees meeting on other

 If “Yes,” describe how the